deepsense-ai/seahorse/docs/operations/sql_expression.md

 includeOperationsMenu: true
 ---

-Executes an SQL expression provided by the user on a DataFrame connected to its input port.
+Executes an Spark SQL expression provided by the user on a DataFrame connected to its input port.
 Returns the results of the execution as a DataFrame.

 **Since**: Seahorse 0.4.0